nadiamariduena/amazon-clone-blockchain/README.md

 <br>

-#### The incredible of this button is that it has already some functionality, so if you click on it you will have some options, since I am using metamask, i will click on it.
+> 💯 **The incredible of this button, is that it has already some functionality!!!**, so if you click on it you will have some options(_since I am using metamask, i will click on it._)

 <br>